Qiskit/qiskit-metapackage/.github/DOCS_TEMPLATES/doc_formatting_cheat_sheet.rst

 Depending on what you're documenting, you can have a file that combines a *Description* section with a *Task*, a *Task* with *Reference* material, or files that only contain the steps to complete a *Task*.

 Writing and Merging PR's
 ------------------------

 #.
 Fork or clone the `Qiskit/qiskit` repo to your local machine.

 #.
 Make a new branch for your updates or edits.

 #.
 If you're writing a new topic, pick a template for your work: Description, reference, or task.

 #.
 Make a pull request to the `Qiskit/master` branch and link to any issues that the PR fixes.

 #.
 Request a review from a docs-squad member.

 Formatting and Style
 --------------------

-`.rst` files are restructured text files that we build into docs using Sphinx.
+`.rst` files are restructured text files that we build into docs using `Sphinx <https://www.sphinx-doc.org/en/master/>`__.

 You can see the comprehensive style syntax on the `Restructured Text (reST) and Sphinx CheatSheet